 Get a one-month free trial of Greenlight | Read our Greenlight review.

-How GoHenry and Greenlight are equal
+How GoHenry and Greenlight are similar

 I like a lot of the primary features of both GoHenry and Greenlight.
 With my kids at ages nine and eleven, they're ideal for me, with debit cards for kids and easy ways to automatic allowance payments.